 He holds a B.A. from Humboldt State University, a Master of Science in Journalism from Northwestern University, and a Ph.D. in American Literature from UC Davis.
 He also did graduate work at the University of Aix-Marseille, France.

 A lifelong theater buff, he has played leading roles in many productions.
 He is co-author of The Pirates of Casablanca and A Streetcar Named Mikado, the latter winning the award for best original script from the Sacramento Area Regional Theatre Alliance (SARTA).

-In his real life, he served as Public Information Officer for American River College in Sacramento from Feb.
-1988 to Dec.
-2012.
+In his real life, he served as Public Information Officer for American River College in Sacramento for nearly 25 years.